sassoftware/devsascom-rest-api-samples/DecisionManagement/subjectContacts.md

 #### <a name='patch-record-treatment'>Patch a Contact Record to Record Response to a Treatment</a>

-This example uses the responseTrackingCode parameter.
+Here is an example that uses the responseTrackingCode parameter.
 The request body is a partial representation of the object.
-It must have an identifier of the record.
-In this case, it is the resourceTrackingCode field.
-Only the fields that will change are sent.
+It must have an identifier of the record, which in this case is the resourceTrackingCode field.
+Only the fields that are being changing are sent within the request.

 **Request**